justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 If this is not wanted, you will have to find out the name(s) of the custom post types and to put them into the plugin option *Exclude these custom post types* (admin only).
 The author of the plugin will probably know the name(s), else you will have to look into the source code or database.
+The custom post types for the last 10 posts are visible in the debug information (see last question).

 = U35 The link picture is wrong =